The Shadow in the North: Plot

 After Frederick's body is found after the fire, Sally walks around in a daze.
 Unknowingly, she goes to the North Star headquarters and tells Bellmann that she is there to see him.
 Back in London, despite Jim's broken leg, he manages to walk to where Mackinnon is staying.
 Mackinnon sees where Sally is using his psychic powers and Jim makes him come to the North Star headquarters.
 Back at the North Star, Sally tells Bellmann that she loved Frederick and that Bellmann killed him.
 Bellmann tells Sally that he wants power and that he believes the Steam Gun will give it to him.
 He asks her to marry him, telling her that he thinks her a better match for him than Lady Mary would have been.
 At that moment, Mackinnon comes in to bring Sally to Jim.
 Sally tells Mackinnon to wait before agreeing to marry Bellmann in exchange for the money Miss Walsh lost from the collapse of Anglo-Baltic.
 Bellmann gives the money to Sally who tells Mackinnon to take it to Miss Walsh.
 Mackinnon takes the money to Jim and Jim suspects Sally has a plan.
 At Sally's request, Bellmann takes her to see the Steam Gun.
 While chiding Bellmann for his failure to understand people like Frederick, Sally sets the Steam Gun off, killing Bellmann.
 Sally survives and is rescued by Jim and Mackinnon from the rubble.
 Bellmann's death is reported as a tragic accident; Miss Walsh gets her money and insists in investing it in Garland & Lockhart (the photography firm Sally helped set up); it transpires that Jim will walk with a limp for the rest of his life thanks to his efforts to rescue Sally when his leg was broken; Nellie Budd recovers and decides to go back to the north with Jessie; and Mackinnon and Lady Mary leave England to go to America.
 In the spring of the next year, Charles shows Sally, Webster and Jim a possible new location for Garland & Lockhart after the fire.
 It is beautiful and spacious with a large orchard; the only drawback being that it is apparently haunted.
 They decide to take it and Charles gives Sally a photograph he had taken near the beginning of the novel of Frederick.
 The novel closes with Sally's announcement that she is pregnant with Frederick's child.

 TV adaptation

 A BBC TV movie adaptation starring Billie Piper as Sally Lockhart, JJ Feild as Fred Garland, Jared Harris as Axel Bellmann and Matt Smith as Jim Taylor.
 It was partly filmed in Kent at The Historic Dockyard Chatham.

 It was broadcast in the UK on 30 December 2007 on BBC1.
 It also aired in the United States on the PBS station Masterpiece Mystery! under the title The Sally Lockhart Mysteries: The Shadow in the North.

-All four Sally Lockhart books were expected to be adapted for television; however, as of March 2014, no information has arisen regarding an adaptation of The Tiger in the Well.
+All four Sally Lockhart books were expected to be adapted for television; however, as of March 2014, no information has arisen regarding an adaptation of the third and fourth books.